Skip to content

 in the long conflict of time.

-Beauty is made from dust, Eugene,
+Beauty is made of dust, Eugene,

 and to dust your face must return.

-Into these sheets, your memory, I wind
+Into these cerements, I wind

 the decaying remains of the passing day.

-as I carve your alabastrine shrine.
+your alabastrine shrine.

 Why do we love beauty?

-The soul is seen beneath
+The soul is seen beneath the masked realities of life.

-We must be heroes to grasp
+We must be heroes if we are to love,

-the fleeting glimpses of a face
+to grasp the fleeting beauty of a face or day

 before it’s blown away by slow decay.